History of National Weather Service in Timeline

 National Weather Service

 The National Weather Service (NWS) is a US federal agency responsible for providing weather forecasts, hazardous weather warnings, and related information to protect life and property.
-It operates under the National Oceanic and Atmospheric Administration (NOAA) within the Department of Commerce.
-Formerly known as the United States Weather Bureau (1891-1970), the NWS is headquartered in Silver Spring, Maryland.
-Its core mission encompasses issuing forecasts, watches, and warnings related to various weather phenomena, including severe storms, hurricanes, floods, and heatwaves, ensuring public safety and supporting informed decision-making across various sectors.
+As part of NOAA under the Department of Commerce, it evolved from the United States Weather Bureau in 1970.
+The NWS plays a crucial role in public safety by disseminating weather information to organizations and the general public.

-In 1937, the Weather Bureau launched its first radiosonde in Massachusetts, leading to the transition from aircraft observation to radiosondes within two years.
+In 1937, the Weather Bureau launched its first radiosonde in Massachusetts, leading to a transition from routine aircraft observations to radiosondes within two years.

-In 1938, the Weather Bureau began disseminating tornado warnings exclusively to emergency management personnel, a reversal of the prior prohibition on the word "tornado" in weather products.
+In 1938, the Weather Bureau started disseminating tornado warnings exclusively to emergency management personnel after previously prohibiting the use of the word "tornado" in weather products due to concerns about inciting panic.

 In 1940, the Weather Bureau was moved to the Department of Commerce.